United States v. Nice: Holding

-“Citizenship is not incompatible with tribal existence or continued guardianship, and so may be conferred without completely emancipating the Indians, or placing them beyond the reach of congressional regulations adopted for their protection.”
+Citizenship is not incompatible with tribal existence or continued guardianship, and so may be conferred without completely emancipating the Indians, or placing them beyond the reach of congressional regulations adopted for their protection."

-The decision was based on a complete review of the Dawes Act which found that congress must have wanted to continue the ward- guardian relationship because it retained control over Indian money to look over “education and civilization.”
+The decision was based on a complete review of the Dawes Act which found that congress must have wanted to continue the ward- guardian relationship because it retained control over Indian money to look over "education and civilization."
 The ruling in United States v.
 Nice overruled the Heff decision, claiming it was "Not well grounded."
+Instead, the court endorsed the test for the endurance of tribal reservations described in United States v.
+Celestine, which was incompatible with Neff.
 The decision also references United States v.
-Holliday to show Congress's ability to regulate commerce.
+Holliday, to show Congress's ability to regulate commerce.
 Another reference is made to United States v.
 Kagama to show the dependence of tribes on the United States.
 A similar situation in the case United States v.
 Sandoval is referenced to show that citizenship of the Indian party is not relevant to the issue of Congress's authority.

 Implications

-Woodrow Wilson addressed Native Americans on their progress towards civilization in 1913.
+Woodrow Wilson addressed Native Americans on their "progress... towards civilization" in 1913.

 The legal position of Native Americans during the time of the case could be compared to that of a Minor.
 Minors are citizens with guardians and have special laws applying only to them.
 Native Americans were set to have Congress as a guardian.
 This status stemmed from the view of Native Americans as an inferior race, as exemplified by the United States Supreme Court case Johnson v.
 McIntosh.
 Native Americans were viewed as unable to resist or handle alcohol.
 Congress viewed United States citizenship as a method of civilizing Native Americans.
 The treatment of citizenship in United States v.
 Nice implies the inferiority of Indians and allows for individual liberties of Native Americans to be restricted based on such an implication.